yugabyte/yugabyte-db/docs/content/architecture/concepts.md

 efficiency.
 Below are just some of the ways the YB-TServer coordinates operations across tablets hosted by it:

-* The block cache is shared across the different tablets in a given YB-TServer.
+* **Server-global block cache**: The block cache is shared across the different tablets in a given YB-TServer.
 This leads to highly efficient memory utilization in cases when one tablet is read more often than others.
 For example, one table may have a read-heavy usage pattern compared to others.
 The block cache will automatically favor blocks of this table as the block cache is global across all tablet-peers.

-* The compactions are throttled across tablets in a given YB-TServer to prevent compaction storms.
+* **Throttled Compactions**: The compactions are throttled across tablets in a given YB-TServer to prevent compaction storms.
 This prevents the often dreaded high foreground latencies during a compaction storm.

-* Compactions are prioritized into large and small compactions with some prioritization to keep the system functional even in extreme IO patterns.
+* **Small/Large Compaction Queues**: Compactions are prioritized into large and small compactions with some prioritization to keep the system functional even in extreme IO patterns.

-* Tracks and enforces a global size across all the memstores.
+* **Server-global Memstore Limit**: Tracks and enforces a global size across the memstores for different tablets.
 This makes sense when there is a skew in the write rate across tablets.
 For example, the scenario when there are tablets belonging to multiple tables in a single YB-TServer and one of the tables gets a lot more writes than the other tables.
 The write heavy table is allowed to grow much larger than it could if there was a per-tablet memory limit, allowing good write efficiency.

-* The block cache and memstores represent some of the larger memory-consuming components.
+* **Auto-Sizing of Block Cache/Memstore** The block cache and memstores represent some of the larger memory-consuming components.
 Since these are global across all the tablet-peers, this makes memory management and sizing of these components across a variety of workloads very easy.
 In fact, based on the RAM available on the system, the YB-TServer automatically gives a certain percentage of the total available memory to the block cache, and another percentage to memstores.

+* **Striping tablet load uniformly across data disks** On multi-SSD machines, the data (SSTable) and WAL (RAFT write-ahead-log) for various tablets of tables are evenly distributed across the attached disks on a **per-table basis**.
+This ensures that each disk handles an even amount of load for each table.

 ## YB-Master

 The YB-Master is the keeper of system meta-data/records, such as what tables exist in the system, where their tablets live, what users/roles exist, the permissions associated with them, and so on.

 It is also responsible for coordinating background operations (such as load-balancing or initiating re-replication of under-replicated data) and performing a variety of administrative operations such as create/alter/drop of a table.